 Interview with Jenn McMurray of Bachelorette Pad Flip

-We are so excited to have Jenn McMurray of Bachelorette Pad Flip on the podcast today!
-Jenn is a successful house flipper who paid off her $70K student loans and became debt free in just 5 years.
+On today’s podcast episode, we will be talking with Jen McMurray about how she used house flipping to become debt free.
+Jenn, of Bachelorette Pad Flip, is a successful house flipper who paid off her $70K student loans and became debt free in just 5 years.
 Jenn is now debt free and has continued to grow her wealth through house flipping and just completed her 8th flip!

 HOW DID YOU GET INTO REAL ESTATE INVESTING?